1969 Seattle Pilots

 - April 1 - The Pilots trade little-known minor league outfielder Lou Piniella to the Kansas City Royals for two prospects.
 Piniella will hit .282 with 11 home runs and 68 RBI, good enough to win American League Rookie of the Year honors.

-- April 8 - The Pilots win in their debut game, defeating the California Angels 4 - 3.
+- April 8 - The Pilots win in their debut game, defeating the California Angels, 4 - 3.
 Leadoff hitter Tommy Harper doubles for the team's first hit, and the next batter, Mike Hegan, hits the first home run in club history.
 Marty Pattin gets the win, while Jack Aker records a save.

 - April 11 - Seattle wins in their home opener behind a Gary Bell 7 - 0 shutout of the Chicago White Sox at Sicks Stadium.

-- May 16 - In the highest-scoring 11th inning ever, the Pilots score six runs, then allows five, but hangs on for a 10 - 9 win at Boston.
+- May 16 - In the highest-scoring 11th inning ever, the Pilots score six runs, then allows five, but hang on for a 10 - 9 win at Boston.
 Jim Bouton gets the win with three shutout innings.
 Wayne Comer has a pair of homers, including one in the 11th.
 John Kennedy also adds a homer in the 11th.

 - July 27 - Seattle suffers a heartbreaker, losing 5 - 3 to the Red Sox in 20 innings at Sicks Stadium.
-Joe Lahoud hits a 2-run home run in the top of the 20th for Boston, and Tommy Harper matches him in the bottom of the inning for the losers.
+Joe Lahoud hits a two-run home run in the top of the 20th for Boston, and Tommy Harper matches him in the bottom of the inning for the losers.

 [edit] Opening Day Lineup